 He has fallen sick; he has died, and been buried; he has come to life again, and again departed from this transitory scene; he has been his own son, his own mother, his own baby, his idiot brother, his uncle, his aunt, his aged grandfather.
 He has wanted a great coat, to go to India in; a pound, to set him up in life for ever; a pair of boots, to take him to the coast of China; a hat, to get him into a permanent situation under Government.

-There is a wonderful irony in the writer’s grudging recognition of the fraudster’s peculiar talent, which was, after all, a talent for creating convincing fictions.
-A further irony in the 1844 case is of course the fact that John Walker had a very obvious way with words, which, had it been put to better use, might have expressed itself as a literary talent.
+There is a wonderful irony in the writer’s grudging recognition of the fraudster’s peculiar talent, which was after all a talent for creating convincing fictions.
+A further irony in the 1844 case is of course the fact that John Walker very obviously had a with words, which, had it been put to better use, might have expressed itself as a literary talent.

-Not long after the article was published, Dickens referred once again to the 1844 episode in a letter to Angela Burdett-Coutts, which he sent on the 14th of August.
+Not long after the article was published, Dickens referred once again to the 1844 episode in a letter to Angela Burdett-Coutts, which he sent on 14 August.
 Evidently she had been approached by a man who called himself Elliot, a name Dickens assumed was a cover.
-He thought the real “Mr Elliot” was either a begging-letter writer called Collins, who had pestered him for years, or the “great Imposter” himself, that is to say John Walker.
+He thought the real ‘Mr Elliot’ was either a begging-letter writer called Collins, who had pestered him for years, or the ‘great Imposter’ himself, that is to say John Walker.
 He advised Burdett-Coutts against sending a reply.

-Forster’s view was that Dickens had made himself an easy target by “giving so largely” in the early days to “almost every one who applied to him”.
+Forster’s view was that Dickens had made himself an easy target by ‘giving so largely’ in the early days to ‘almost every one who applied to him’.
 He carried on in this way until one particular swindler went too far by asking in one of his many letters for the use of a donkey.
-The story he told was that he had been travelling through Kent with a cart laden with crockery —he was evidently passing himself off as an itinerant salesman — when his horse dropped down dead near Chatham.
+The story he told was that he had been travelling through Kent with a cart laden with crockery — presumably he was passing himself off as an itinerant salesman — when his horse dropped down dead near Chatham.
 No doubt Dickens felt foolish for encouraging a begging-letter writer capable of such cheap tactics, who, interestingly, was a former school friend, a man by the name of Daniel Tobin.